Speckled Duns

 Callibaetis genus contains on average the largest species in the

-Baetidae family with most western hatches ranging in size from 12 to 16 (12mm to 8mm).
+Baetidae family with hatches ranging in size from 20 to 12 (6mm to 12mm).
+However, most can be matched with 14 and 16 imitations.
 They reside only in very slow weedy sections of rivers or lakes and ponds.

 The most important are the sub-species